-There may be both legal and ethical responsibilities related to medical records.
-The employer usually determines the length of time for records management.
+A: There may be both legal and ethical responsibilities related to medical records.

 If you are governed by the Centers for Medicare & Medicaid Services (CMS) or any other accrediting agency (e.g., JCAHO) you should check the standards of these organizations.
-You usually can find copies of records’ management procedures in the medical records or health records office of a facility.
-Code and Ethics Standards principles to consider: Principles 3H, 5, and 5C
+You usually can find copies of records management procedures in the medical records or health records office of a facility.

 Q: I’m in a private practice.
 How long do I need to retain my records?

-Laws regarding record retention are passed by the state legislature.
-You can search your state’s Web site to find applicable laws or your state’s Department of Health Web site.
+Laws regarding record retention are passed by the state legislature as well as the federal government.
+You can search your state’s website to find applicable laws or your state’s Department of Health website.
 You can also contact a lawyer knowledgeable about federal and state medical record laws.
-Another resource for guidance about record retention may be your state licensure board.

-In addition, the American Health Information Management Association (AHIMA) has published recommended retention standards, as well as created summaries of accreditation agency and federal health record retention requirements.
-This information is available on their Web site
+In addition, the American Health Information Management Association (AHIMA) has published recommended record retention standards, and created summaries of accreditation agency and federal health record retention requirements.

 Occupational Therapy Assistant Issues

 Q: I’m an OTA and I want to be sure that I’m practicing ethically within my scope of practice.
 Can an OTA perform evaluations?
 Can an OTA perform assessments?